Corne173/IoT_Energy_Logger/README.md

 ## Future Work
 - ~~Python data visualisation~~
 - Add local MQTT Server option by means of Raspberry Pi, with either local or cloud storage
 - Add implementation for Raspberry Pi - To replace ESP.
+ESPs are dirt cheap and easy to get compared to Pi's but you end up paying for it in development time... a lot of it.
+I want to do remote firmware deployment but it will take time.
+It's very easy to do remote firmware deployment on a Pi...comparatively.
 - Add a web server/web page that displays current and past energy usage with some analytics and trends.
 - ~~Add Wifi manager so that you dont have to hardcode wifi credintials~~
 - Auto set up a new MQTT device.
 Must be scalable.